nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ## Sub-second deploy times `DX` { #ship }
-When you push out a new blog entry or a product release, something always goes wrong: typos, wording issues, missing links, broken styling on mobile ... you name it.
+When you push out a new blog entry or a product release, something always goes wrong: Typos, wording issues, missing links, broken styling on mobile ... you name it.
 In this situation, it's critical to have a fast shipping engine in place.
 You want to fix your errors before the next bunch of visitors arrives.

 This sort of hot deployment engine is an extension to a full-blown git-based deployment system with support for versioned pushes, rollbacks, and staging environments.

 [.problem]
   Shipping with **Vercel** or **Netlify** is slow.
-Deployment always triggers a full rebuild: all the pages, styles, scripts, and images are re-pushed.
+Deployment always triggers a full rebuild: All the pages, styles, scripts, and images are re-pushed.
 Production pushes take several minutes, sometimes more than an hour.
-Even if it was just a small typo.
+Even, if it was just a small typo.

 ## Universal template `DX` { #universal }
 The universal template is a central starting point for hybrid multi-page and single-page applications.
 It lets you quickly create a blog, startup, e-commerce site, or anything in between.
 First, you choose the desired apps, and then you link them to a chosen look and feel.

 For example, you might choose a rich front page, documentation area, blogging area, onboarding flow, admin dashboard, and login page.
-Then you choose the design: minimalistic, modern, playful, or heroic.
+Then you choose the design: Minimalistic, modern, playful, or heroic.
 Or perhaps abstract, brutal, pixelated, or retro.

 And of course, your site is automatically [content-first](#), [pixel-perfect](#), and [motherf**king fast](#).